Games were originally created to motivate us to do things. This Power of "Fun" has changed the world many times over.

 - Badges tap into the need for accomplishment and reward

-The more we understand the psychology behind our core drives, the better we will be at Creating Games & Campaigns that meet our core needs and intern are proven to become more fun, engaging and a higher likelihood of being shared.
+The more we understand the psychology behind our core drives, the better we will be at Creating Games Campaigns & gamified actions that meet our core needs and intern are proven to become more fun, engaging and a higher likelihood of being shared.

 To see the next video in the series, click next: